plook239/ProductLine_OOP_FXDD/README.md

 Production Log.
 On the Product Line tab, a user shall enter a product type, product name, and a manufacturer.
 The 'add product' button submits that data to the database to be stored.
-Second and third tabs cmoming soon.
+Second and third tabs coming soon.

 ## Built With
 Language: Javafx \
 IDE: IntelliJ Ultimate Edition \
-Other tools: Scenebuilder, H2 database
+Other tools: Scene builder, H2 database
 ## Contributing
-Professor Vanselow contibutes in class and via his website
+Professor Vanselow contributes in class and via his website
 ## Author
 Peter J Look II - SID: 815 192 220
 ## License